hackerharsh-77/Menu-React-JS/README.md

-created dynamic Menu with stock advance CSS and REACT JS
+Created dynamic Menu with stock advance CSS and REACT JS